1928 Division of Physical Education was created with Carl Schott as director. Elizabeth Moore Hall was opened.

 1992 J. William Douglas resigned and was replaced by the previous Associate Dean, Dana D. Brooks.

-1993 Brooks was named the School's sixth dean.
+1993 Brooks was named the School's seventh dean.

-1999 The School of PE relocated to Grand Central Station due to asbestos removal in the Coliseum
+1999 School of PE relocated to Grand Central Station due to asbestos removal in the Coliseum

 2004 John McGrath, assistant professor and WVU Men’s Soccer coach, announces retirement